-Dr. med.
-Marina Andris went to medical school at the medical University in Russia and spent two years at the Malone University in Canton, Ohio in order to acquire an ECFMG certification.
+Dr. Marina Andris M.D. graduated from a State Medical University in Russia and studied for two years at the University in the USA, to receive an ECFMG certification.

-Each neurologist who has trained in Germany has undergone a long and rigorous period of training.
-This is very important because the specialty of Neurology is an especially broad one, covering many aspects of human conditions, some common, some very rare and complicated.
-A neurologist must keep up to date in every aspect of their practice our knowledge of neurological disease is advancing rapidly.
+Every neurologist trained in Germany has undergone a long and rigorous practice period.
+This fact is critical since the neurological field is vast, covering many aspects of human conditions, some common, some very rare and complex.
+A neurologist must keep up to date in every part of practice; our knowledge of neurological disease is advancing rapidly.

 The following are symptoms that you may have experienced.
 A neurologist is the specialist who is called upon to assess these symptoms, although some are also assessed by other specialities.